erelsop/splice-alt/README.md

 - Log activity to `~/.cache/splice-alt-daemon.log`
 - Store its process ID in `~/.cache/splice-alt-daemon.pid`
 - Automatically restart if the system reboots (when added to startup)

+**Note:** If you've set up an alias called `splicealt`, you can use shorter commands:
+- `splicealt start` instead of `./target/release/splice-alt-daemon start`
+- `splicealt stop` instead of `./target/release/splice-alt-daemon stop`
+- `splicealt status` instead of `./target/release/splice-alt-daemon status`

 ### Advanced Usage